userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 ### Build a snap in 20-30 minutes

-This guide should take around 20-30 minutes to follow and will result in a working Qt 5 and KDE Frameworks application in a snap.
+This guide should take around 20-30 minutes to follow.
 Once complete, you'll understand how to package Qt 5 and KDE Frameworks applications as snaps and deliver them to millions of Linux users.
 After making your snap available in the Snap Store, you'll get access to installation metrics and tools to directly manage the delivery of updates to Linux users.

 > ⓘ For a brief overview of the snap creation process, including how to install Snapcraft and how it's used, see [Snapcraft overview](/t/snapcraft-overview/8940).
 For a more comprehensive breakdown of the steps involved, take a look at [Creating a snap](/t/creating-a-snap/6799).

 ## Getting started

-Snaps are defined in a single YAML file named *snapcraft.yaml* saved in the root folder of your project.
+Snaps are defined in a single YAML file named *snapcraft.yaml* located in the root folder of your project.

-We're going to start by creating a short *snapcraft.yaml* file that builds a snap of KDE's calculator application [KCalc](https://apps.kde.org/kcalc/).
-We will then improve our *snapcraft.yaml*, before exploring how we can submit own snap to the Snap Store.
+We will start by creating a short *snapcraft.yaml* file that builds a snap of KDE's calculator application [KCalc](https://apps.kde.org/kcalc/).
+We will then improve our *snapcraft.yaml*, before exploring how you can submit your own snaps to the Snap Store.

-The full version of our initial *snapcraft.yaml* file can be found below.
+The initial version of our *snapcraft.yaml* file can be found below.
 We'll explain the contents of this file in the following sections of this guide.

 [details=Click here to expand/collapse our initial *snapcraft.yaml*]
 ```yaml